-Summary of Q2 2017 Dashboard: This quarter we have made some significant changes to how the Rare, Brief, and One-Time measures are calculated in order to better capture inflow and outflow from the homeless housing system.
-The paragraphs below summarize the Q2 2017 results as well as the changes to the methodology.
+Summary of Q3 2017 Dashboard: Last quarter we made some significant changes to how the Rare, Brief, and One-Time measures are calculated in order to better capture inflow and outflow from the homeless housing system.
+The paragraphs below summarize the Q3 2017 results as well as the changes to the methodology.

 - Methodology: Previously this measure only included exits to permanent housing from shelters, Safe Havens, transitional housing, rapid re-housing, and diversion programs.
 Now, this measure includes all households who exit to permanent housing from any program as well as those who self-resolve their housing crisis.
 Toggling the “Include Prevention?” option on the right-hand side of the dashboard will either include or exclude those households who were at risk of homelessness but were not literally homeless when they started the program.

 - Housing Goal: The Housing Goal is indicated on the “Rare” chart by the grey gap between the number of households who were permanently housed and the number we would need to house in order to reach functional zero by 2020.
 Originally, this model was calculated once per year; estimated inflow was based on Coordinated Entry assessments and estimated current need was based on the number of households in shelter or transitional housing.
 The revised model is updated monthly and is based on a more comprehensive analysis of the current number of homeless households, inflow, and outflow based on HMIS enrollments and CEA assessment information.